chess6032/cs260-project/problems.md

     - (It is rerouting when the user clicks buttons tho, so that's nice.)
   - Just looked at it a little deeper: The rerouting works when the user ISN'T logged in, but NOT if they are.
 - Pressing login for an email that doesn't exist creates a new user...but let's just call this a feature.
+  - OK SYKE I only got this once and have not been able to reproduce it...